anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter04.md

 ```

 <a name="4.3.2"></a>
-### 4.3.2 Run CNTT NFVI Testing
+### 4.3.2 Run Anuket NFVI Testing

 Open http://127.0.0.1:8080/job/functest-jerma-daily/ in a web browser, login
 as admin/admin and click on "Build with Parameters" (keep the default build_tag
 value).

-If the System under test (SUT) is CNTT compliant, a link to the full archive
+If the System under test (SUT) is Anuket compliant, a link to the full archive
 containing all test results and artifacts will be printed in
 functest-jerma-zip's console.
 Be free to download it and then to send it to
 any reviewer committee.